ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 found.
 The ``intermediate_results_csv`` file contains all of the raw data values that the various tasks found.

-To check the results, you need to generate a proper CSV file from the intermediate results.
-The record delimiter should be a comma, **not a tab**, which seems to be the default for Microsoft Excel.
+To check the results, you need to generate a CSV file from the intermediate data with a comma for the record delimiter, **not a tab**.
+A tab character seems to be the default delimiter for Microsoft Excel.

+Excel users can correct this as follows.
 Assuming that you have the intermediate result file open in Excel, press the key combination
 <COMMAND>-A. This should highlight the leftmost column of data in the
 spreadsheet.
 After highlighting, click the ``Data`` menu item, then press the